How to Get Live Satellite View of Your House: Real-Time Images Guide

 • High accuracy of GPS positioning for finding your exact location.

-• Convenient viewing of maps on almost any mobile devices.
+• Convenient viewing of maps on almost any mobile device.

 Cons:

-• Limited functionality for street view in some areas.
+• Limited Street View coverage in some areas.

 • You can’t see truly real-time maps of your house.